wowsiddanth/tp/docs/DeveloperGuide.md

 * `ImageEditor `
 * `StudentListPanel`

-The following sequence diagram shows the typical chain of events within the internal system, following by a brief description.
+The following sequence diagram shows the typical chain of events within the internal system, followed by a brief description.

 ![GlowSequenceDiagram](diagrams/GlowSequenceDiagram.png)